queerviolet/exercise.anagram-server/README.md

 You're actually making a simple web API.
 Here's how it'll work:

-To find all the anagrams of a word, `GET /:word`.
+To find all the anagrams of a word, `GET /anagrams?word=:word`.
 The result will be returned as a JSON list.

-So, if you go to `http://localhost:3000/agnor`, the server should reply:
+So, if your server is running on `localhost` on port `9393` and you go to `http://localhost:9393/anagrams?word=agnor`, the server should reply with all the dictionary words that are anagrams of "agnor":

     ["Ronga","rogan","organ","orang","Orang","nagor","groan","grano","goran","argon","angor"]

+Believe it or not, those are all real words in `/usr/share/dict/words`.

 That's it!
 We'll set up the server to serve a little test page at `/` that makes XMLHttpRequests for whatever we type into a text box and prints the